Academic Standards and Policies

 Students who have completed Advanced Placement (AP) Examinations of the College Entrance Examination Board with scores of 3, 4, or 5 may receive credit at Santa Barbara City College for each advanced placement course as listed in the chart to follow.

 A score of 3, 4, or 5 is required to grant credit for IGETC and CSU GE certification.
 Each AP exam may be applied to one IGETC/CSU GE area as satisfying one course requirement, with some exceptions.
 Students who have earned credit from an AP exam should not take a comparable college course because transfer credit will not be granted for both.
-The CSU policy for AP can be found at https://www.calstate.edu/AcadAff/codedmemos/ASA-2017-13.pdf.
+Visit the CSU website to find the CSU policy for AP.
 Note that each campus in the California State University system determines how it will apply external examinations toward credit in the major.
 For information about course credit awarded toward the major by each CSU campus, contact the individual campus.
-For information about the UC policy for AP and about course credit awarded toward the major by each UC campus, visit http://admission.universityofcalifornia.edu/counselors/exam-credit/ap-credits/index.html.
+For information about the UC policy for AP and about course credit awarded toward the major by each UC campus, visit the University of California Admissions website.

-Refer to the Advanced Placement Chart in the articulation website for complete 2016-17 exam and credit listings: http://articulation.sbcc.edu/ap/ap.pdf.
+Refer to the Advanced Placement Chart for complete exam and credit listings.

 Progress Dismissal Exception: When a student completes more than 50% of the units taken during the current semester and has completed a minimum of six (6) units, the student will be automatically permitted to re-enroll for each additional semester in which he/she satisfies the exception criteria, or until the student returns to progress good standing.
 During the exception period, the student will retain progress disqualification exception status and may be subject to unit, course and/or other conditions deemed appropriate by the Office of the Dean, Student Affairs.